The Jewish Website - aish.com

-Despite the fear, parents are keeping their kids in Jewish schools and standing up to evil.
+Jews and the Circus: 7 Fascinating Factsby Dr. Yvette Alt Miller

-Jews and the Circus: 7 Fascinating Facts
+A little girl, a storeowner and a bag of coins remind us that it’s the effort that truly counts.

-Exercising My Spiritual and Physical Musclesby Mindy Rubenstein
+Exercising My Spiritual and Physical Muscles

 Going to the gym has become something I can’t go without.
 Surprisingly, so has deepening my spiritual connection.